Quick overview:

 Remove programs from Windows XP Autostart

-1. Click on Start > Execute and type msconfig in the line that appears.
+1. Click on Start > Run and type msconfig in the line that appears.
 After you have confirmed with Enter, a program appears.

-2. Click on the tab System start.
-You will now see a list of all automatically starting programs that you can deactivate (if you uncheck the box).
+2. Click on the System startup tab at the top.
+You will now see a list of all programs that start automatically, which you can deactivate (if you uncheck the box).

 3. In many cases, the entries here are different, so I can't write a list of those that are coming away.
-However, as a precaution, deactivate one each time and restart.
-If something does not work, you can reset it again.
+But as a precaution, deactivate one each time and restart.
+If something doesn't work, you can reset it again.

-4. Click on OK and then to Restart.
+4. Click on OK and then on Restart.

-Important note: In many cases, not even msconfig recognize all autostart entries, which is why they cannot be removed.
-I therefore advise you to use the Registration for programs that start automatically!
-This allows you to remove stubborn, hidden entries such as the Audigy 2 sound card welcome video, dialers, viruses or other embedded tools, which not only helps to speed up system startup and free up resources, but can also ensure system security.
+Important note: In many cases, not even msconfig can detect all autostart entries, which is why they cannot be removed.
+I therefore advise you to search the registry for programs that start automatically!
+You can then also remove stubborn, hidden entries such as the Audigy 2 sound card welcome video, dialers, viruses or other embedded tools, which not only helps to speed up system startup and free up resources, but can also ensure system security.
 Click here:

 - Deactivate the hidden autostart programs (Windows 2000)

-Since Windows 2000 has no msconfig I only offered the registration method, which I now also recommend for Windows XP and all other operating systems.
+Since Windows 2000 does not have msconfig, I only offered the method via the registry, which I now also recommend for Windows XP and all other operating systems.

 NOTE FOR NEW PUBLICATION: This article was produced by Sandro Villinger and comes from the Windows Tweaks archive, which has been built up since the late 1990s.